PokeAPI/pokekotlin/docs/docs/usage-kotlin.md

 # Usage with Kotlin

-## Supported targets
+## Overview

+PokeKotlin is a pure Kotlin library, so we can support all platforms that are supported by our dependencies.
+If we're missing one, please file an issue.
+We currently support:

 - Kotlin/JVM, including Android
 - Kotlin/JS for browser and Node
 - Kotlin/WASM for browser and Node
 - Kotlin/Native for Linux, Windows, macOS, iOS, tvOS, and watchOS

-PokeKotlin is a pure Kotlin library, so we can support all platforms that are supported by our dependencies.
-If we're missing one, please file an issue.

 ## Installation with Gradle